pmean/build-website/text/06/GraphicsOptionsR.md

 backslash (\\\\).
 A single backslash causes problems because R has special codes like \\n to represent a new line.

-So aÂ  file name like
+So a  file name like

 -   `file="C:/Data/NewProject/Scatterplot.pdf" `or
 -   `file="C:\\Data\\NewProject\\Scatterplot.pdf" `